NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: Experiment

 \subsection{Statistical Comparison Across LLMs}

-On the Easy-Level dataset, among the 153 pairwise comparisons between general LLMs, 46 pairs do not show statistically significant differences according to the \textbf{McNemar} test, indicating that most SoTA LLMs exhibit similar performance (Tab.~\ref{tab:llms_battle_easy} in App.~\ref{appendix:McNemar_easy}).
-In contrast, the Hard-Level dataset (Tab.~\ref{tab:llms_battle} in App.~\ref{appendix:McNemar_easy}) reveals substantial divergence among LLMs.
+On the Easy-Level dataset, among the 153 pairwise comparisons between general LLMs, 46 pairs do not show statistically significant differences according to the \textbf{McNemar} test, indicating that many SoTA LLMs cannot be statistically distinguished in performance (Tab.~\ref{tab:llms_battle_easy} in App.~\ref{appendix:McNemar}).
+In contrast, the Hard-Level dataset (Tab.~\ref{tab:llms_battle}) reveals substantial divergence among LLMs.
 Out of 253 total pairwise comparisons across all 23 LLMs, 232 pairs (91.7\%) show highly significant differences ($p < 0.001$), 9 pairs fall in the marginal range ($0.001 \leq p < 0.05$), and only 12 pairs show no statistical difference ($p \geq 0.05$).
-For example, \textbf{Claude 3.5 Sonnet} and \textbf{Claude 3.7 Sonnet} exhibit a significant performance gap under complex scenarios ($p < 0.001$), with the former proving more robust and consistent in complex reasoning tasks.
+For example, \textbf{Claude 3.5 Sonnet} and \textbf{Claude 3.7 Sonnet} exhibit a significant performance gap under complex scenarios, with the former proving more robust and consistent in complex reasoning tasks.

 These results show that the Hard-Level subset in NurValues is highly effective at distinguishing performance differences between models, especially in complex ethical scenarios.
 At the same time, for model pairs with very similar predictions (e.g., Llama3-Med42 and its base models), NurValues gives consistent results, confirming the stability and reliability of the benchmark.